SpecialMonkey83/SVG-Animation/README.md

 # SVG-Animation
 A simple HTML, CSS, SVG animation
-Here's a simple SVG animation using just HTML and CSS
+Using just HTML and CSS animate any simple outlines SVG's